Itvisors/mendix-SplitPaneWidget/README.md

 ## SplitPaneWidget
 Split pane widget.
+Split your page in panes, allowing the user to drag the splitter to resize the panes.

 The platform used to have one but it got removed in Mendix 7, without a proper replacement.

 ## Features
 - Draggable divider to change the splitter position
 - Horizontal and vertical
-- Works without context object
+- Works with and without context object
 - To allow saving the preferred divider position, place widget in a dataview and configure an attribute to hold the splitter position
 - Call an action after the divider has been moved
 - Each pane can be scrolled separately, vertical scrollbar will appear automatically if content is higher than pane size